gaelgoth/blog/urara/2025/nixos-auto-upgrade/+page.svelte.md

 - **nix-homelab**: VM running in my local network and it should be always synchronized with the configuration described in the GitHub repository
 - **GitHub Actions**: GitHub Actions that update Nix packages
 - **Renovate bot**: It takes care to update containers tags
 - **(Me)**: For security reason I'm the only maintainer of my repo allowed of pushing changes on this repository.
-This avoid third party (apart from Renovate Bot and GitHub Actions) to update my environment.
+This avoid third party (apart from Renovate Bot and GitHub Actions) to update my environment

 ## NixOs packages updates